 You would be correct in including all of those options.

-Are you be surprised if I told you that your carpets are 4,000 times dirtier than your toilet seat?
+Would you be surprised if I told you that your carpets are 4,000 times dirtier than your toilet seat?
 They have approximately 200,000 bacteria per square inch, according to research by Dr. Philip Tierno, Jr, microbiologist and immunologist at New York University Langone Medical Center.

 Dr. Tierno, author of The Secret Life of Germs, has said rugs are botanical and zoological parks.
 When you walk or roll on your carpet the bacteria is disrupted, and some are brought closer to the surface.*